Tramps Like Us

-It was serialised by Kodansha and was released in 14 volumes between 2000 and 2005, with an additional side-story volume being released in 2002.
+It was serialized by Kodansha and was released in 14 volumes between 2000 and 2005, with an additional side-story volume being released in 2002.
 The volumes, barring the side-story volume, were published in English and German by Tokyopop, in French by Kurokawa and in Italian by Star Comics.
 The manga was adapted to a TV drama series that aired in Japan on TBS in 2003, and a South Korean film in 2011.
-The manga is adapted to a second, reboot, TV drama series aired on Fuji TV in 2017 with totally different cast.
+The manga is adapted to a second, reboot, TV drama series aired on Fuji TV in 2017 with a new cast.

 Plot

 Sumire Iwaya (巌谷 澄麗, Iwaya Sumire), a journalist at a major newspaper, is a career woman in a society that does not handle successful women well.
 Sumire suffers from depression and anxiety.
 She also has hobbies that are very un-feminine, such as smoking, being a fan of pro wrestling, K-1, and anime.

 After her fiancé leaves her for his mistress and Sumire is demoted at work, she stumbles across a young injured homeless man in a box outside her condominium.
 She takes him in and becomes attached to him.
 As a joke, she says she wants to keep him as a pet.
 To her surprise, the young man agrees.
 She names him Momo (モモ), after her beloved dog from childhood.
 Sumire provides room and board, and Momo provides unconditional love and loyalty.
 Sumire says there is no sex in their relationship, and she will only sleep with men who have the "three highs": higher pay, higher education and higher height (i.e. taller than her 170 cm.)
 Despite this, there is definite sexual tension in their relationship.

 Sumire later learns that Momo's real name is Takeshi Gouda (合田 武志, Gōda Takeshi), and that he is a dance prodigy who studied classical ballet but was too short to take the lead roles.
 He switched to modern dance, and lived a semi-homeless life before meeting Sumire.
 When it is revealed that he and Sumire know one another, Momo passes himself off as Sumire's second cousin.